oplS17projects/Image-To-Sketch-Posterizing/README.md

 At this point, we use another two racket library with is `(require images/flomap)` and `(require (except-in racket/draw make-pen make-color)).` to make a `flomap` for generate the Gaussian Blur filter.

-### Public Presentation (Mon Apr 24, Wed Apr 26, or Fri Apr 28 [your date to be determined later])
+### Public Presentation (Fri Apr 28)
-- [ ]
+- [x] Rewrite the everything with new algoirthm to improved the running time
-Wrap up everything, all bugs should be addressed.
+- [x] Wrap up everything, all bugs should be addressed.
 Clean up the code and ready to demonstrate.

 ## Group Responsibilities